LieutenantJimmy/M143_PE24c_Homelab_Backup_Concept/Docs/backup-strategy.md

 | **service-nginx** | High | Public reverse proxy | 24h | 24h | ~12GB |
 | **vm-ubuntu** | Low | Test/development VM | 24h | 48h | ~16GB |

+*Note: VMs were categorized by criticallity to the Network and or HomeLab, Critical/High Priority tier may cause a Ripple effect and take down the entire network and or has failover replacement.

 ## Current Infrastructure Overview

 ### Active Nodes & Services